2026-06-03

 Most freelancers start with a spreadsheet.
 That works up to a point, but when you have 15 or 20 active contracts, it becomes a maintenance job in itself.
 Dates slip, reminders get dismissed, and the 60-day window closes without anyone noticing.

-Expiro tracks your contract end dates and sends automatic email alerts at 90, 60, 30 and 7 days before each one expires.
+Expiro is contract reminder software that tracks your contract end dates and sends automatic email alerts at 90, 60, 30 and 7 days before each one expires - exactly the schedule these templates are built around.
 You can also pause alerts for specific contracts or set custom reminder schedules for clients who work differently.

 If you're a freelancer managing a handful of long-term clients, or an agency juggling dozens of retainers, having the dates watched automatically means you can focus on the conversation rather than the calendar.